robsimmons/dusa/src/language/README.md

 # Language checking and transforming

 This folder contains the code for checking surface-level programs and repeatedly transforming statically-checked programs into an intermediate representation.
-The structure of the directory has the structure of a standard multi-pass compiler, and all the compromises that come with that.
-The static checks establish a rather sophisticated set of invariants while also attempting to give good feedback to the learner; none of the subsequent passes are permitted to be the source of errors.
+The structure of the directory has the structure of a standard multi-pass compiler, for good or ill.
+The static checks establish a rather sophisticated set of invariants while also attempting to give good feedback to the learner.
+None of the subsequent passes are permitted to be the source of errors.

 ## Compiler passes